High-level Architecture

 • crates/flux-syntax: Definition of the surface syntax AST and parser.

-• crates/flux-tests: Flux regression tests.
+• tests: Flux regression tests.

 • lib/flux-attrs: Implementation of user facing procedural macros for annotating programs with Flux specs.